lucho-yankov/coffee-script/README.md

 --------------------------------

 `-r` can do magic by requiring a coffeescript file before the compilation starts.
-For example you might have a compilation hook to trigger Coffeelint and send desktop/push notification with a summary of the compilation and lint result.
+For example you might have a compilation hook (useful with `-w`) to trigger Coffeelint and send desktop/push notification with a summary of the compilation and lint result.